aaliyaaah/laboratory-report-5/Introduction.md

 - Part A: Verifying the operation of parallel-to-serial then serial-to-parallel conversion
 - Part B: Generating a QPSK signal
 - Part C: Modelling the channel conditions
-- Part D: Full demodulatin of a QPSK signal
+- Part D: Full demodulation of a QPSK signal
 - Part E: Observation of channel noise on the recovered digital data